LabMVTeam/Script-2025/README.md

 "# Script-2025"
-Open scrit in jupyter notebook and input parameters in Parameters section underneath functions.
+Open script in jupyter notebook and input parameters in Parameters section underneath functions.